Planning tool

 Last updated:

 Start with the kind of day you want, then narrow by time, pace, crowd level, and access needs.
-The default view favors families, mixed-ability groups, grandparents, and anyone who wants a lower-stress outing, but the tool still works for classic hikes and bigger days.
+The default view favors lower-stress outings, but the tool still works for classic hikes and bigger days.

 Set your outing